jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 This folder structure may seem foreign at first, but I can assure you that once you get accustomed to it like most things, it is relatively straight forward.

-**Archetypes**: An archetype is a content template which contains a set of preconfigured <a class="text-blue-700" href="https://gohugo.io/content-management/front-matter/" target="_blank">frontmatter</a> variables, you can add your own or modify them in any way that you see fit.
+**Archetypes**: An archetype is a content template which contains a set of preconfigured [frontmatter](https://gohugo.io/content-management/front-matter/) variables, you can add your own or modify them in any way that you see fit.
 For example if you would like to create a frontmatter template that would be used for posts, you would add a file called posts.md in the archetypes directory.
 When Hugo creates a post it will use the variables specified in this file.

 My archetype directory contains one template for posts, which has the following frontmatter variables defined: